r-hub/blog/content/post/2021-07-29-caching/index.md

 -   It might be *more polite*.
 That's similar to the second item but from the perspective of e.g. a web API you keep hitting when you could have saved the result.
 The [polite package](https://dmi3kno.github.io/polite/) for polite webscraping caches results.

+-   Your function may asked some user inputs that won't change for the session and you don't want to ask everytime you need it.
+It could be per session caching but also persistent caching.
+As an example, **reticulate** will asked you once if you want to install miniconda by storing your answer locally if you say no and not ask again.
+(See internal [`miniconda_install_prompt()`](https://github.com/rstudio/reticulate/blob/edc22999925fd47e47c89e7196001446aec23806/R/miniconda.R#L284)\`

     ## Tools for caching in R

-Here's a roundup of ways to cache code in R.
+Here's a roundup of some ways to cache results of functions in R.

 ### The memoise package